cedadev/jasmin-workshop/admin/videos/video-prep-recording-scom.md

 This diagram shows which JASMIN services...
 [RESOURCE DIAGRAM WITH HIGHLIGHTED COMPONENTS]

-And in terms local resources, you will...
+And in terms of local resources, you will need...
 [LOCAL RESOURCES]

 Here is the outline of the task...
 [DESCRIBE TASK]